 The PSAT is 2 hours and 45 minutes long and is made up mostly of multiple-choice questions that test two subject areas: Math and Evidence-Based Reading and Writing.
 The latter is broken into a Reading Test, which is 60 minutes long, and a Writing & Language test, which is 35 minutes long.
 The No-Calculator section of the Math Test is 25 minutes long, and the Calculator section is 45 minutes long.

 How is the PSAT scored?

 PSAT score reports include a lot of information.
 You will receive a score ranging from 8 to 38 on each of the three tests (Reading, Writing & Language, and Math) and a score ranging from 160 to 760 for Evidence-Based Reading and Writing and for Math.
 Your overall PSAT score will range from 320 to 1520 and is calculated by adding your two area scores together.
 The average PSAT score is about a 1000.

 You will be able to access your PSAT scores online in December.
 Schools receive paper score reports in early December and may share these with students before scores are available online.
 Students who qualify for the National Merit Scholarship Competition will be notified in September of the following year.

 About the PSAT

-The PSAT/NMSQT® (or Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test) is a preliminary version of the SAT that tests your skills in math, reading and writing.
+The PSAT/NMSQT® (or Preliminary SAT/National Merit Scholarship Qualifying Test) is a preliminary version of the SAT that tests your skills in math, reading and writing.
 Prepping for the PSAT will help get you ready for the ACT and SAT, and it can open the door to a National Merit Scholarship or other awards.